ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 ```bash
 1: 'Manhattan', 2: 'Bronx', 3: 'Brooklyn', 4: 'Queens', 5: 'Staten Island'
 ```
-In the NEIGHBORHOOD column, inconsistencies were observed due to trailing white spaces, which artificially inflated the number of unique values (for example, both 'ALPHABET CITY' and 'ALPHABET CITY        ' appeared as separate entries).
+In the NEIGHBORHOOD column, inconsistencies were observed due to trailing white spaces, which artificially inflated the number of unique values (for example, both 'ALPHABET CITY' and <p>'ALPHABET CITY        ' </p> appeared as separate entries).
 Trimming white spaces, along with removing anomalous non-text entries (such as integer values like 1026, 3019, 3004, and 1021), significantly reduced redundant categories and improved data consistency.

 ```bash
 |     BUILDING CLASS CATEGORY    | BUILDING CLASS CATEGORY NUMBER | BUILDING CLASS CATEGORY DESCRIPTION |